 - Adjust your water schedule.
 Turn off irrigation in the winter and only water manually if absolutely necessary.
 During the growing season, irrigate early or or before 10 am and after 7 pm.

 - Remove woody, fire prone vegetation, especially within the 0-5 foot “no fire” zone around your structure.
 Ivy, juniper, rosemary and other mature plants tend to have new growth on top of woody stems.
+See our updated list of fireprone plants here.
 Replace with stone mulch and drought tolerant, plants that are easy to maintain at 6” or less.

 - While there are no “fire-proof” plants, choose drought tolerant native plants that are low to the ground and have a low sap or resin content.

 - Choose fire retardant plant species that resist ignition and require less water, such as rockrose and aloe.
 Fire-resistant shrubs include hedging roses, bush honeysuckles, currant, ceanothus, lavender, sumac and shrub apples.
-See more at http://www.bewaterwise.com/fire02.html.
+See our latest list here.